 Often the first generation in their family to attend college, CAMP students are welcomed to St. Edward’s University with a supportive team dedicated to helping them succeed from the very beginning.
 For many, the CAMP office at the university becomes their “segunda casa.”

 We recognize the unique challenges you and your family face in making the decision to attend college.
-Whether you’re a student or a parent, we have a dedicated CAMP Admission Counselor who can answer your questions — about what it’s like to attend college and the College Assistance Migrant Program (CAMP) at St. Edward's in particular.
+Whether you’re a student or a parent, we have a dedicated CAMP Admission Counselor who can answer your questions — about what it’s like to attend college and the College Assistance Migrant Program at St. Edward's.

 What You Need to Know